timothyshull/programming_notes/hardware/digital_design.md

 - analog circuits
 - digital circuits
 - microarchitecture - links the logic and architecture levels of abstraction
-- architecture - level of abstraction that describes a computer from the programmer’s perspective
+- architecture - level of abstraction that describes a computer from the programmer's perspective
 - operating system

 ### Discipline